-Last updated on May 13, 2024
+Last updated on June 3, 2026

 A blank page is always a little daunting.
 Where to start, what to say?

-One way to overcome this kind of writer’s block is an outline of what you want to write.
+One way to overcome this kind of writer’s block is to have an outline of what you want to write.
 You can apply that same idea to your Canvas course.
 The MSU Denver Canvas Blueprint provides that structure for you.
 Packaged in every new course shell, it contains a series of template pages that you can fill in with your own content, starting you off on the right foot as you design your course.
 This will save you time, as well as help you format your content to promote student engagement and learning.

 The Blueprint also contains a Policies and Resources Module.
 This module contains a great deal of information relevant to every student at MSU Denver, and its inclusion in the course is strongly recommended.
 You should never unpublish or delete this module.
-You don’t need to fill any information out in this specific module, but it can be a good place to include any departmental policies.
+You don’t need to fill out any information in this specific module, but it can be a good place to include any departmental policies.

 The templates and prompts present in the Blueprint are designed carefully to incorporate instructional design principles.
 The Overviews are an opportunity to gain students’ attention and introduce the objectives.
 As you start bringing in content in the Video and Lecture pages, you’ll have opportunities to relate it to previous learning and give examples.
 The Module Reviews are a great place to review information and promote retention.
-Incorporating these pieces of Gagné’s 9 Events of Instruction can significantly improve student learning outcomes.

 Best Practices